Wind in Babies – How Common It Is and How You Can Help

-Like adults, babies also suffer from wind or gas problem.
-Although most of the times, gas expels on its own, sometimes, it may get trapped and may cause extreme discomfort and pain to your little one.
-But is it okay for your munchkin to experience something like this at such an early stage?
+Like adults, babies also suffer from a problem of wind or gas.
+Although most of the times the gas expels on its own, sometimes it may get trapped, and can cause extreme discomfort and pain to your little one.
+But, is it okay for your munchkin to experience something like this at such an early stage?
 No, it’s not!
-Your baby will be in trouble and you need to help him.
+Your baby will be in trouble, and you need to help him.
 Here is what you can do to help your baby if he is facing a gas problem.

 What Are the Causes of Wind in Infants?

 Before we discuss how you can help your baby, it is important to understand why babies suffer from wind.
 Here are some common causes of wind in babies:

 Babies have an immature digestive system, which makes it difficult for them to digest the milk they consume and thus it may cause digestive problems like wind, bloating, etc. However, this improves as they grow up.